learn-co-curriculum/dsc-bayesian-stats-recap/README.md

 ## Summary

 Again, quite a bit was covered in this section.
 There is certainly plenty of additional resources available if you wish to further dive into MLE, MAP or other Bayesian techniques.
-Bayesian inference can provide a powerful a powerful framework for quantifying and reasoning with uncertainty that has continued to gain popularity with additional computing resources.
+Bayesian inference can provide a powerful framework for quantifying and reasoning with uncertainty that has continued to gain popularity with additional computing resources.